tdewolff/minify/README.md

 The CSS minifier will only use safe minifications:

-- remove comments and unnecessary whitespace
+- remove comments and unnecessary whitespace (but keep `/*! ... */` which usually contains the license)
 - remove trailing semicolons
 - optimize `margin`, `padding` and `border-width` number of sides
 - shorten numbers by removing unnecessary `+` and zeros and rewriting with/without exponent